rebolek/REN/readme.md

 ###Header

 Header is optional but you are encouraged to use it.
 Unless you know what you are sending and where, you should add header as it enhances readability.
 Header can contain name, type, version, date, checksum and other useful informations about following data.
 Parse can for example just read header and decide if it makes sense to read rest of data (they may require higher version, data are expired etc.).
-Format of header is RENO followed by block of key/value pairs.
+Format of header is REN followed by block of key/value pairs.
 Header can be empty also.